-Welcome to the new season (2016-2017) at the Virtual Psychoanalytic Museum
+Welcome to the 2016-2017 season at the Virtual Psychoanalytic Museum

-We begin our new installations with the delight and profound wisdom of our senses–the way deep emotional and psychic knowledge is born and conveyed through photography and music.
+We began our 2016-2017 season with the delight and profound wisdom of our senses–the way deep emotional and psychic knowledge is born and conveyed through photography and music.

 The Images Gallery is an extension of our earlier Gallery on Space and Time.
 When there is space in the mind discovery, creation, and finding of images takes place.
 We begin with an exhibit by Terrance McLarnan, a psychoanalyst and photographer.
 You will find resonance in his work about the way analytic process takes place when “dreaming” and “reverie” are present.
 The visual image has a special place in psychoanalytic thinking since Sigmund Freud alerted us to the importance of “seeing” what is happening in the mind.
 The layers of metaphor that appear with imagery expand our feeling and thinking about what is taking place clinically between patients and analysts.